jooni22/CODA/README.md

 Install OpsDirector on opsdirector.local

-Add your credentials to installOpsDirector/gradle.properties and then build and run the image:
+Copy gradle.properties.example to gradle.properties and add the username and password you choose for the opsdirector.local instance.
+Then build and run the installOpsDirector service:

-``docker build -f installOpsDirector/Dockerfile -t installOpsDirector `` ``docker run -d installOsDirector --net marklogicCluster``
+``docker build -f installOpsDirector/Dockerfile -t install.ops.director . ``
+``docker run --net coda_marklogicCluster install.ops.director ``

 Then set up *opsdirector.local* and *dev1.local*  to be managed by OpsDirector.
 See https://docs.marklogic.com/guide/opsdir/GettingStarted